-Atlas Energy Limited was incorporated as an unquoted - public limited company on 18 May 2016, under the Companies Ordinance, 1984.
-The registered office of the Company is situated at Building No. 64/XX, Khayaban-e-Iqbal, Phase III, D.H.A, Lahore.
-We are providing cost effective Solar solutions for industrial and commercial consumer through sale of electricity.
+Atlas Energy Limited, an Atlas Group company, was incorporated as a public limited (unquoted) company on 18 May 2016 under the Companies Ordinance 1984.
+The company's registered office address is Building No. 64/XX, Khayaban-e-Iqbal, Phase III, D.H.A., Lahore.
+We provide cost-effective solar solutions for industrial and commercial consumers.